stephengold/Minie/README.md

 + Paul Speed, for helpful insights
 + "oxplay2", for reporting a `PhysicsRigidBody` bug and helping me pin it down.
 + [Nathan Vegdahl][vegdahl], for creating the Puppet model (used by `TestDac`)
-+ the creators of (and contributors to) the following software:
++ plus the creators of (and contributors to) the following software:
     + the [Blender][] 3-D animation suite
     + the [Bullet][] real-time physics library
     + the [FindBugs][] source-code analyzer